janosh/matbench-discovery/site/src/routes/paper/preprint/+page.md

 The choice of data for the train and test sets of this benchmark fell on the latest Materials Project (MP) @jain_commentary_2013 database release (2021.05.13 at time of writing) and the WBM dataset @wang_predicting_2021.

-### The Materials Project - Training Set
+### Materials Project Training Set

 The Materials Project is a well-known effort to calculate the properties of all inorganic materials using high-throughput ab-initio methods.
-Seeded from a subset of the Inorganic Crystal Structure Database (ICSD), the initial release of the database consisted of ~9 k crystals.
+Seeded from a subset of the Inorganic Crystal Structure Database (ICSD) @allen_crystallographic_1999, the initial release of the database consisted of ~9 k crystals.
-At time of writing, the Materials Project database has grown to ~154 k crystals, covering a diverse chemistries (see [periodic table heatmap](/about-the-data#--chemical-diversity)) and providing relaxed and initial structure as well as the relaxation trajectory for every entry.
+At time of writing, the Materials Project database has grown to [~154 k crystals](https://materialsproject.org/materials), covering diverse chemistries (see [periodic table heatmap](/about-the-data#--chemical-diversity)) and providing relaxed and initial structure as well as the relaxation trajectory for every entry.
 For our benchmark, the training set is all data available from the 2021.05.13 MP release.
 Models are free to train on relaxed and/or unrelaxed structures or the full DFT relaxation trajectory.
-This flexibility is intended to allow authors to experiment and exploit the large variety of data available.
+This flexibility is intended to allow authors to experiment and exploit the large variety of available data.
+It also aligns with our expectation that future progress in ML for crystal stability is more likely to result from better leveraging training data than innovations in model architecture.

-### WBM - Test Set
+### WBM Test Set

-The WBM data set @wang_predicting_2021 consists of ~257 k structures generated via chemical similarity-based elemental substitution of MP source structures followed by DFT relaxation and convex hull distance calculation.
+The WBM data set @wang_predicting_2021 consists of ~257 k structures generated via chemical similarity-based elemental substitution of MP source structures followed by DFT relaxation and calculating each crystal's convex hull distance.
+Which element replaces an existing one in a given source structure was determined by randomly sampling according to the weights in a chemical similarity matrix mined from the ICSD.
+That is, elements are more likely to be replaced by elements that frequently co-occur in the ICSD for the given structure's prototype.
+But in principle an element could be replaced by any of the 89 elements present in MP (atomic numbers 1 - 84 and 89 - 94).
-Throughout this work, we define stability in terms of being on or below the convex hull of the MP training set. ~42 k out of ~257 k materials in WBM satisfy this criterion.
-As WBM explores regions of materials space not well sampled by MP, many of these materials discovered that are stable w.r.t.
-MP's convex hull are not stable with respect to each other.
-Only around ~20 k were found to remain on the convex hull when merging the MP and WBM hulls.
-This observation highlights a critical aspect of this benchmark in that we purposely operate with an incomplete convex hull.
-Only current knowledge is accessible to a real discovery campaign.
-Our metrics are designed to reflect this.

-Moreover, to simulate a discovery campaign our test set inputs are unrelaxed structures obtained from element substitution on MP source structures but our target labels are the relaxed PBE formation energies.
-This opens up the opportunity to explore how different approaches (one-shot, force-based pseudo-relaxation, black-box pseudo-relaxation, etc.) compare for materials discovery.

-Using a chemical similarity matrix mined from the ICSD, the WBM authors performed 5 iterations (also referred to as batches) of this element substitution process.
-After each step, the newly generated structures found to be stable after DFT relaxation where added back to the source pool to undergo another substitution.
-This is a unique and compelling feature of the test set as it allows out-of-distribution (OOD) testing by checking how much model performance degrades with substitution count.
+The WBM authors performed 5 iterations of this substitution process (we also refer to these as batches).
+After each step, the newly generated structures found to be stable after DFT relaxation flow back into the source pool to partake in the next round of substitution.
+This split of the data into batches of increasing substitution count is a unique and compelling feature of the test set as it allows out-of-distribution (OOD) testing by seeing if model performance degrades with substitution count.
 A higher number of elemental substitutions on average carries the structure further away from the region of material space covered by the MP training set.
 See [per-batch figures in the SI](/si#wbm-batch-robustness-as-a-measure-of-extrapolation-prowess) for details.

+Throughout this work, we define stability as being on or below the convex hull of the MP training set. ~42 k out of ~257 k materials in WBM satisfy this criterion.
+The code is set up to treat the stability threshold as a parameter for future more detailed model analysis at different thresholds.
+For initial analysis in this area, see ROC curves in [the SI](/si#roc-curves) for details.

+As WBM explores regions of materials space not well sampled by MP, many of the discovered materials that are stable w.r.t.
+MP's convex hull are not stable w.r.t. each other.
+Only around ~20 k remain on the convex hull when merging the MP and WBM hulls, suggesting many WBM structures are repeated samples into the same new chemical spaces.
+This observation highlights a critical aspect of this benchmark in that we purposely operate with an incomplete convex hull.
+Only current knowledge is accessible to a real discovery campaign and our metrics are designed to reflect this.

+To simulate a real discovery campaign, our test set inputs are unrelaxed structures (obtained from element substitution on MP source structures, as mentioned above) while our target labels are the relaxed PBE formation energies.
+This task type was coined IS2RE (initial structure to relaxed energy) by OCP @chanussot_open_2021.

 ## Models